-What is Medicare Supplement
+Medicare Supplement Plans (Medigaps)

 Medicare Supplement Insurance — also known as Medigap — is private insurance that helps pay the “gaps” in Original Medicare (Parts A and B).
+It is designed to cover out-of-pocket costs such as deductibles, copayments, and coinsurance that Medicare doesn’t pay.

 Medigap policies are standardized and regulated by the Centers for Medicare & Medicaid Services (CMS) and are offered by private insurance companies.